Disneyland Hotel Review: Is It Worth The Price?

 Royal Banquet

 Royal Banquet is a character dining buffet experience.
-It costs a hefty €100 for adults and €50 for kids.
+Royal Banquet costs a hefty €100 for adults and €50 for kids.
 It's an absolutely beautiful space with incredible artwork across the whole restaurant with a good range of food that's perfect for seafood lovers.
 It's the best character dining experience at Disneyland Paris and it never felt rushed like our experience at Plaza Gardens, but at €100 it's one of (or the) most expensive Disney character dining restaurants ever.

 Overall Royal Banquet was a positive experience.
 The restaurant itself is absolutely stunning and the servers were polite, funny and on point.
 While the food definitely leans more into the seafood side of things, I found there to be enough to eat and enjoy as a non-seafood eater.
 What stands out here is the restaurant itself and the characters in their unique royal outfits.